Hybrid bill

-In the United Kingdom a hybrid bill (which becomes a hybrid instrument or Hybrid Act) is a government measure which affects a particular individual or organisation in a different manner to other individuals or companies in the same class; it thus bears some resemblance to a private bill.
-No definitive rules dictate whether a Bill is hybrid in substance; the decision is entrusted via the Speaker, to one or more House of Commons officials designated as the 'Examiners of petitions for Private Bills'.
+In the United Kingdom a hybrid bill (which becomes a hybrid instrument or hybrid act) is a government measure which affects a particular individual or organisation in a different manner to other individuals or companies in the same class; it thus bears some resemblance to a private bill.
+No definitive rules dictate whether a bill is hybrid in substance; the decision is entrusted via the Speaker, to one or more House of Commons officials designated as the 'Examiners of petitions for Private Bills'.
 It is thus possible that a government unexpectedly finds itself promoting a private measure, upsetting its planned legislative timetable.

 The government tends to initiate these on behalf of other bodies and authorities.
 The default procedure is they are treated like a private bill for the beginning of passage through the Parliament, laid before select committees of both houses empowered to hear petitions from individuals or bodies opposing it.
 Nevertheless a government can dispense with this additional procedure if it can muster a Commons majority to do so.
 The bill is then treated as a public bill.
 It thus proceeds to possible amendment before a select committee in either or in both Houses.

 Examples have been those to construct the Channel Tunnel, the Dartford Crossing, Crossrail and High Speed 2.

+Acts that were deemed to be hybrid bills include: